 Financial institutions understand this pain point very well.
 To overcome this obstacle, they collaborate with brands to incentivize cardholders with various rewards (cashback, discounts, reward points, complementary goods).

-For example, each time a user pays their bills through CRED, they receive CRED coins and gems to redeem offers from brands that suit their taste.
+For example, each time a user make their credit card bill payments through CRED, they receive CRED coins and gems to redeem offers from brands that suit their taste.
 We know you’re wondering if rewards are eligible with big payments like rent.
 And the simple answer is – yes.
 With CRED RentPay, the cardholder qualifies for 45 days of free credit and extra reward points.
 Isn’t this ‘barter trade’ a win-win for all?

 2. Layered Security Protecting Your Hard-Earned Money